 The Datai Resort is designed to enhance the presence and majesty of the surrounding jungle, sea and mountains.
 This is a self-contained, rather isolated, resort offering luxury accommodations, exquisite dining options and on-site award-winning spa services, and they encourage ‘the be here’ now philosophy.
 The Datai’s customer service team is so in-tuned to guest’s comforts that no stone is left unturned in the pampering department, from the daily smiles to the turned down bed at night.

 The Datai has many accommodation styles to choose from, each unique in design and location from Jungle and Beach Villas to Poolside Suites.
 The rooms are all luxuriously spacious starting at a comfortable 62.5 square meters to the enormous 258 square meters.
 The tasteful use of wood and stone is enhanced by the simple but elegant furniture creating a soft and balanced interior to each room, suite or villa.
 The Datai Resort is committed to creating a sustainable balance between luxury and the surrounding jungle environment.
 There is even an on-staff naturalist available to introduce you to the indigenous inhabitants of the surrounding jungle.
-You can check The Datai’s room rates and availability HERE
+Can read our review HERE and can check The Datai’s room rates and availability HERE

 Pantai Tanjung Rhu